sweattep/modern_quotes/README.md

 >Do what you gotta do but know you gotta change, try to find a way to make it out the game

 >The goal is no longer, as it was in antiquity, to train people for careers as human beings, but to train them for careers as clerks or professors &emdash; that is to say, as specialists, theoreticians and retainers of specific items of more or less esoteric knowledge.

+>Do not choose your future profession for money.
+Profession should be chosen like a wife-for love

+>When I was in the mortgage business, at the end of the year they would write me a big, fat check.
+I say keep your check.